OakesLab/image_plotting_tools/README.md

 		brew install ffmpeg

-1. onfirm that it is installed correctly by typing ffmpeg at the prompt
+1. Confirm that it is installed correctly by typing ffmpeg at the prompt.
+You should see details about version number and installed codecs, etc.

 ### Windows: